 NCOAE’s team of remote rescue professionals designed this accelerated EMT training course.
 The curriculum is comprehensive, efficient, and satisfies eligibility requirements for the National Registry, State and EMT certification.
 Classes meet all day Monday through Sunday for 192 didactic hours, with an additional 48 hours of clinical and field practice.

 - All students who successfully complete this course will receive a certificate of completion, allowing those students to sit for the NREMT and state exams.

-- Students receive the following certifications: American Heart Association BLS Health Care Provider CPR; Class B – Emergency Vehicle Driving Operations; and Traffic Incident Management Training certification.
+- Students receive the following certifications: American Heart Association BLS Health Care Provider CPR; Coaching of the Emergency Vehicle Operator; and Traffic Incident Management Training certification.